How to Create an HR Checklist?

 1. Research What Needs to Be Done

 If you are an HR expert with lots of experience in the field already, it goes to say that doing the checklist is easy.
 With years of practice and in-depth background of the job, you have familiarized everything, so starting from scratch is no problem.
 However, if you are no HR personnel and your job is to produce a checklist that the HR department can use, you have a big task in your hands.
 In that case, you have to do research.
 It does not have to be very rigorous and daunting, but you have to do it carefully.
-Take down notes per topic and mark those that you have difficulty understanding.
+Takedown notes per topic and marks those that you have difficulty understanding.
 Engage the help of any HR personnel if you have questions to clarify your doubts.

 2. Make an Initial Draft of the Checklist

 When you have gathered enough data to start making the checklist, do not go straight typing it on your computer.
 Get a paper and start writing from there.
 When you're still doubtful about several details, typing away on the PC can waste your time.
-If you have a draft with you, you can quickly add or erase data you've written.
+If you have a draft with you, you can quickly add or erase the data you've written.
 Your draft will be the basis of what you would be writing on the actual HR checklist, so make it your business to check everything before you input data online.

 3. Design Your Own or Download Your Checklist Template